Deubiquitinating enzyme: USP44 in anaphase initiation

 The spindle checkpoint (also referred to as the mitotic checkpoint) ensures proper separation of chromosomes.
 Broadly, the mitotic checkpoint promotes fidelity in chromosomal segregation, increasing the likelihood that each daughter cell receives only one duplicated chromosome.
 Such a mechanism is crucial, as errors in chromosomal separation have been implicated in cancer, birth defects, and antibiotic resistance in pathogens.
 One of the core regulator proteins is the anaphase-promoting complex (APC/C).
 APC/C ubiquitinates securin.
 The resulting destruction of securing release separase, which hydrolyzes cohesion – the protein that binds sister chromatids together.

 New research from Stegmeier and colleagues published in the journal Nature demonstrates a crucial role for USP44 in regulating the spindle checkpoint.
 Using an shRNA screen, USP44 was identified to stabilize the inhibition of APC/C The binding of CDC20 to APC/C is required for the ubiquitination of securin.
 A protein called hMAD2 can form an inactive trimer with APC and CDC20, forming the hMAD2-CDC-APC complex.
 Upon the ubiquitination of CDC20 by UbcH10, hMAD2 dissociates, and APC/C becomes active.
-It is important to note that ubiquitination of CDC20 does not serve to mark it for degradation, but rather promote dissociation of hMAD2 from the hMAD2-CDC-APC complex.
+Ubiquitination of CDC20 does not serve to mark it for degradation, but rather promote dissociation of hMAD2 from the hMAD2-CDC-APC complex.
 USP44, a ubiquitin-specific-processing protease, can stabilize the inactive hMAD2-CDC-APC complex by counteracting UbcH10 ubiquitination.
 This blocks hMAD2 dissociation and allows for proper regulation of APC/C, keeping it inactive until proper attachment of the mitotic spindle.
 Upon proper attachment, switch-like behavior allows for the activation of APC/C. This results in the cleavage of cohesion, allowing for the separation of sister chromatids.